 Hiking in Japan can be at Attitude

 Typhoon season in Japan runs from June until December, which can mean earthquakes and landslides as well as the typhoon itself.
-You can expect the loss of power, communications and water as well as the disruption of travel services.
-Flights are likely to be delayed or cancelled.
+You can expect the loss of power, communications, and water as well as the disruption of travel services.
+Flights are likely to be delayed or canceled.

-The risks of travelling to Japan are no different from other countries and islands in this area – Natural disasters are a common occurrence, the country is in an earthquake and typhoon zone.
+The risks of traveling to Japan are no different from other countries and islands in this area – Natural disasters are a common occurrence, and the country is in an earthquake and typhoon zone.
 The risks of Japanese travel include, but are not limited to

 - Health – dengue fever is sometimes present

 - Adventure activities carry risks – like diving, skiing, and hiking at altitude.